sherlyc/Schools/README.md

 4. convert a spreadsheet of data into readable information on web.
 5. how to use google map api and learning the names of regions in Wellington.
 6. trademe api (*stretch)

-## Problem Solving

-To make it easier someone to find a school in any area and perhaps any properties available on trademe nearby that school.

 ## MVP